Aix-Les-Bains International

 The Aix-Les-Bains International or Tournoi International d'Aix-Les-Bains was a men's and women's international clay court tennis tournament founded in 1914.
 The tournament was first held at the Société du Club des Sports, Aix-les-Bains, Auvergne-Rhône-Alpes, France.
-It was held annually until 1959 when it was discontinued as part of the world wide ILTF Circuit.
+It was held annually until 1959 when it was discontinued as part of the worldwide ILTF Circuit.

 History

 1912 the Société du Club des Sports was established in Aix-les-Bains, on purchased land on Avenue Marlioz dedicated to the practice of tennis.
 It also rented other courts (adjoining Avenue de Marlioz).
 In 1913 the club founded the Aix-Les-Bains International tournament.
 In 1953 the Société du Club des Sports changed its name to the Tennis Club of Aix les Bains.
-The tournament was held annually until 1959 when it was discontinued as part of the world wide ILTF Circuit.
+The tournament was held annually until 1959 when it was discontinued as part of the worldwide ILTF Circuit.